Stream Processing, Apache Spark, Architecture

 Exactly-once processing is significantly easier to achieve with micro-batching.
 Because each batch is atomic and deterministic, the system can replay failed batches without worrying about partial progress or duplicate processing.
 If batch 1,427 fails halfway through, simply reprocess batch 1,427 from the beginning.
 The bounded nature of each batch makes idempotent reprocessing straightforward.

 Operational simplicity matters enormously in production systems.
 Developers already understand batch processing.
 They know how to reason about bounded datasets, optimize batch jobs, and debug processing logic.
-Micro-batching lets teams apply this existing expertise to streaming problems without mastering the additional complexity of per-record state management, watermarks, and event-time processing that true streaming demands.
+Micro-batching lets teams apply this existing expertise to streaming problems without mastering the additional complexity of per-record state management, watermarks (timestamp-based markers that track event-time progress in out-of-order streams), and event-time processing that true streaming demands.

 The trade-off is clear: accept slightly higher latency (measured in seconds rather than milliseconds) in exchange for simpler programming models and more robust exactly-once guarantees.